Iwahori Matsumoto presentation for modules of Iwahori fixed functions on symmetric spaces: Iwahori-Matsumoto type formulas

-In case 3 the intersection $\Pi$, of all $\sigma$ stable apartments that contain $f$, is a convex set in $\A$ (by theorem \ref{2.13}) that contains $f$ but doesn't contain any chamber that contains $f$ so it is contained in $P$, the affine hyper-plane spanned by $f$.
+The intersection of all $\sigma$ stable apartments that contain $f$ is a convex set in $\A$ (by Theorem \ref{2.13}) that contains $f$.
+In case 3, $\Pi$ does not contain any chamber in $\A$ that contains $f$ so $\Pi$ is contained in $P$, the affine hyper-plane spanned by $f$.

-$P$ is $\sigma$ stable as it is spanned by the intersection of $\sigma$ stable apartments.
+$P$ is $\sigma$ stable as it is spanned by $\Pi$, the intersection of $\sigma$ stable apartments.

 The fact that $P$ is $\sigma$ stable implies that $r_P$, the reflection across $P$, commutes with $\sigma$ on $\A$.